What to Know About Gas Cylinder Storage Signage Requirements

 • Mandatory Signs: These signs can cover clothing that must be worn or other protective actions that must be taken.
 They will be circular with white shapes displayed on a blue background.

-• Prohibition Signs: These are easily recognisable signs with crossed out red circles over a black picture.
-They can make clean that certain actions or items are prohibited within an area.
+• Prohibition Signs: These are easily recognisable signs with crossed-out red circles over a black picture.
+They make clear that certain actions or items are prohibited within an area.

 • Hazard Warning Signs: These will be yellow triangles with a black outline and central image, making readers aware of hazards within an area such as flammable materials (for example LPG cylinders).